chocrates-test-org/sturdy-octo-succotash/README.md

   Define terms and link to docs.github.com.
 -->

+## Pre-Requisites
+Before following the steps below, please anble CoPilot in your editor and clone this repository locally Instructions for enabling CoPilot can be found in this [document](https://docs.github.com/en/copilot/getting-started-with-github-copilot?tool=vscode)

 ## Step 1: Seeing AI code suggestions in a Javascript file!

-# Pre-Requisites
-Before following the steps below, please anble CoPilot in your editor and clone this repository locally Instructions for enabling CoPilot can be found in this [document](https://docs.github.com/en/copilot/getting-started-with-github-copilot?tool=vscode)

 GitHub Copilot provides suggestions for numerous languages and a wide variety of frameworks, but works especially well for Python, JavaScript, TypeScript, Ruby, Go, C# and C++.
 The following samples are in JavaScript, but other languages will work similarly.